Helloburp/PackageToRojo/shared_string_psuedocode.md

         </SharedStrings>
     ```

-    And, within the properties of the model,
+    And, within the properties tag of the instance,

     ```xml
         <SharedString name="ModelMeshData">yuZpQdnvvUBOTYh1jqZ2cA==</SharedString>